-Michael Hamburger is an associate in White & Case's Americas Competition group.
+Michael Hamburger is a partner in White & Case's Americas Competition group.
 He concentrates on antitrust litigation and counseling.
 He represents clients in both civil and criminal antitrust matters and has substantial experience defending companies in multi-jurisdictional cartel litigation, including at trial.
 He has also advised companies on obtaining antitrust clearance from domestic and foreign regulatory authorities for mergers and acquisitions.

 Representing Anthem, Inc. in its defense at trial and on appeal against claims brought by the US Department of Justice to block Anthem's US$54 billion acquisition of Cigna Corporation.

 Successful defense of electronics companies in criminal and civil cases involving allegations of price-fixing of LCD panels, resulting in no criminal charges being filed by the DOJ, a verdict finding that the companies were not liable following a seven-week jury trial, and a verdict resulting in no recoverable damages from the companies following a six-week class action jury trial.

 Representing electronics companies in civil cases involving allegations of price-fixing in various electronics industries, including liquid crystal display panels, cathode ray tubes, and lithium ion batteries.